 - Stage I starts with the robot inspection and poster session (RIPS).
 Participation in RIPS is mandatory. - Stage I features the following regular tests: - 1.
 Follow me - 2.
-Clean up - 3.
-Who is who - The open demonstration in Stage I is the open challenge.
+Cocktail Party - 3.
+Clean up - 4.
+Emergency - The open demonstration in Stage I is the open challenge.
 Participating in the open challenge requires participating in at least one regular test. - In addition to the regular tests, the technical challenge is conducted in Stage 1.
 Participating in the technical challenge requires participating in at least one regular test.